devcode1981/File-Provider-Storage/README.md

 ## Post-installation

-Start required services: Redis, PostgreSQL and GitLab-Workhorse by running the command below in the root of the gitlab-development-kit project:
+Start GitLab and all required services:

     bundle exec foreman start

-Next, keep the above command running and install the required gems, seed the main GitLab database, and setup GitLab from a new terminal session:

-    cd gitlab && bundle install && bundle exec rake db:create dev:setup

-Finally, start the main GitLab rails application in the gitlab subdirectory of the project:

-    bundle exec foreman start -p4000

-This will run Foreman on port 4000.
-Gitlab-workhorse is already running on port 3000, hence to login to GitLab you may now go to http://localhost:3000 in your browser.
+To access GitLab you may now go to http://localhost:3000 in your browser.
 The development login credentials are `root` and `5iveL!fe`.

 If you want to work on GitLab CI - setup the GitLab Runner: